pulumi/docs/content/blog/embrace-kubernetes-part1/index.md

 In this blog post we’ll share some tips and tricks for evaluating your own situation to see if Kubernetes is a good fit.
 We've learned these from helping hundreds of customers adopt Kubernetes &mdash; in addition to not, when there was a better solution available.
 We’ll see that the question isn’t that simple to answer and there are a lot of variables to consider.
 In the next blog post, we’ll talk about a situation where Kubernetes can be a good fit and how to start your first Kubernetes project.

 Note that these blog posts assume you already have some familiarity with Kubernetes.
-If you need some introductory material, the [Kubernetes web site](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is a good place to start.
+If you are just starting to learn, [our Getting Started with Kubernetes blog series](https://www.pulumi.com/blog/getting-started-with-k8s-part1/) is a good place to start.

 <!--more-->